alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

   alt="A black Olympus character looking out of a window, with a cartoon thought bubble showing a location pin and a question mark.
 It’s wondering what GPS and locations are."
 %}

----

-The first step was to get all the data from my walkings workout.
+The first step was to get all the data from my walking workout.
 I was able to export the data from the Health app on my iPhone, following the [instructions in an Apple Support document][support]:

 > You can export all of your health and fitness data from Health in XML format, which is a common format for sharing data between apps.